jbasset/jbasset.github.io/teaching/V&AR/TD3.md

 Our goal is to move the ball using the hand.
 Open the script controlling the motion of the ball, and follow the instructions at this page to link the script to the ultraleap service provider, in order to be able to detect the hands: <a href="https://docs.ultraleap.com/xr-and-tabletop/xr/unity/plugin/features/scripting-fundamentals.html#getting-hand-tracking-data" target="_blank">doc</a>.

 The ```OnUpdateFrame``` function is now called at each update of Unity if the ultraleap service provider has data to display, i.e. if a hand is detected.
-Access the hand data detected in order to print a message with ```Debug.Log(msg)``` when the hand of your choice (left or right) is detected. <a href="https://docs.ultraleap.com/xr-and-tabletop/xr/unity/plugin/features/scripting-fundamentals.html#hand-details" target="_blank">doc</a>.
+Access the hand data detected in order to print a message with ```Debug.Log("We found a <right/left> hand !")``` when the hand of your choice (left or right) is detected. <a href="https://docs.ultraleap.com/xr-and-tabletop/xr/unity/plugin/features/scripting-fundamentals.html#hand-details" target="_blank">doc</a>.

 ### Getting the position of a finger